Irreversible dynamics on Poisson manifolds: Poisson geometry preliminaries

-\end{enumerate} It should be noted that the above examples of Poisson manifolds are in increasing order of algebraic complexity in their Poisson bivector coefficients: from constant (canonical), to linear (Lie-Poisson), to quadratic (Lotka-Volterra).
-The canonical Poisson manifolds have nondegenerate Poisson bivectors, since the coefficients are constant.
 Any higher order Poisson structure beyond the constant structure may have a nontrivial kernel.
 The kernel is important, since it provides candidates for the entropy function in geometric dissipative mechanics, as we describe in the next section.
-The class of Lie-Poisson manifolds is convenient because its linear Poisson bivector coefficients means that one can use linear algebra techniques.
-The examples that we discuss in Sections \ref{sec:irreversiblese2} and \ref{sec:irreversiblegal} are both of this kind.
-We also remark here that many models in continuum mechanics are formulated using Lie-Poisson brackets.

 In this section, we discussed the mechanical preliminaries.
 In the next section, we discuss the axioms of metriplectic mechanics and GENERIC, and focus on explicitly obtaining the symmetric bracket that defines the irreversible part of the dynamics.